mortonne/psifr/paper/paper.md

 However, while `Quail` uses a separate data structure to store free recall sequences, `Psifr` uses `Pandas` `DataFrame` objects.
-This design makes it possible for the user to make full use split-apply-combine operations of `Pandas` to quickly run complex analyses.
+This design makes it possible for the user to make full use of the split-apply-combine operations of `Pandas` to quickly run complex analyses.
 Similarly, `Psifr` makes available the full power of the `Seaborn` visualization package to provide expressive visualization capabilities.
 The plotting functions in `Psifr` allow the user to easily view analysis